damianszczepanik/cucumber-reporting-jenkins/README.md

 * Support at the project level for each json file passed to the plugin
 * Fixed bugs related to counting empty Scenario Outline as a valid scenario
-* Background is not counted as a seperate scenario, although it's steps are still counted.
+* Background is not counted as a separate scenario, although it's steps are still counted.
 * Uses google charts api instead of flash for the charts.
-This may switch to D3/Raphael soon.
+The tag overview chart is in D3.
 * Various bug fixes

 ## Develop